tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Privacy Policy.md

 ### PHILIPPINES

 You must be at least 18 years of age to be able to use the Service.

-Changes
+*Changes*

 We will not implement any material changes to the way we process your personal information, as described in the Privacy Policy, unless we have notified you and have obtained your consent to such material changes.

-Your Rights
+*Your Rights*

 You are entitled to the following rights, to the extent provided by applicable laws:
- - Right to be informed.
+ - *Right to be informed*.
 You have the right to be informed whether personal data pertaining to you shall be, is being, or have been processed, including the existence of automated decision-making and profiling.
- - Right to object.
+ - *Right to object*.
 You shall have the right to object to the processing of your personal information, including processing for direct marketing, automated processing or profiling.
 When you object or withhold consent, we shall no longer process your personal data, unless the personal data is needed pursuant to a subpoena; the collection and processing are for obvious purposes, including, when it is necessary for the performance of or in relation to a contract or service to which you have bound yourself; or your personal information is being collected and processed as a result of a legal obligation.
- - Right to access.
+ - *Right to access*.
 You have the right to reasonable access to, upon demand, the following:
     - contents of your personal information that were processed;
     - sources from which your personal information were obtained;
     - names and addresses of recipients of your personal information;